BSc (Engineering Science) (NFQ Level 8) leading to ME (NFQ Level 9) or BE (Hons) (NFQ Level 8)

 Second to Fifth Year

-Sample modules for Mechanical Engineering students include:
+Core modules for Mechanical Engineering students may include:

 A student’s week includes attending lectures and tutorials as well as participating in laboratory-based workshops and undertaking independent study.